 As an actor, Joe stays balanced between film, television and stage.
-He can be seen in the Netflix reboot of Gilmore Girls in a role that was written for Lin-Manuel Miranda.
+He appeared in the Netflix reboot of Gilmore Girls in a role that was written for Lin-Manuel Miranda.
 He recently spent the summer in Chicago studying at the famed School at Steppenwolf.
 Joe writes a lot of his own material, from award-winning short films to numerous solo shows.
 His work has received glowing reviews in the LA Weekly and The New York Times.
 Joe’s first solo hip-hop theater piece, You Wanna Piece of Me? was recently published by the University of Michigan press in a hip-hop theater anthology, Say Word: Voices from Hip Hop Theater.

 As a teacher, Joe continues to work with several organizations throughout Los Angeles teaching Hip-Hop Culture and Spoken Word Workshops.
 He currently hosts Downbeat 720, an open-mic for high school youth sponsored by the City of Santa Monica.
 The televised version, Downbeat Showdown, that Joe hosted and produced, received the LA Emmy for “Outstanding Youth Programming.”